 They insist research shows that in 1954 Mr. Keyhoe had been promoting a UFO book and the articles had been written in a tongue-in-cheek fashion by the papers.

-A follow-up, but less widely read, article in Time also confirmed that the strange satellite had in fact been the remains of an Air Force Discoverer satellite that had gone astray, they found.
+A follow-up, but less widely read, the article in Time also confirmed that the strange satellite had in fact been the remains of an Air Force Discoverer satellite that had gone astray, they found.
 There are reports that Mr. Cooper, although maintaining he saw a number of UFOs in space, never claimed to have seen the ‘Black Knight satellite’ on that mission or at all.

-Mr. Lunan is also later reported to have denied suggesting any alien satellite had its origins 12,600 years ago and that his conclusion that the noises were a star map were from unscientific methods.
+Mr. Lunan is also later reported to have denied suggesting any alien satellite had its origins 12,600 years ago and that his conclusion that the noises were a star map was from unscientific methods.
 Despite this video, many UFO researchers refuse to believe the fabled ‘Black Knight satellite’ could be just a thermal blanket, insisting, it is a craft of solid construction.

 Not sure how the true believers would know that since the shape and dimensions of an ISS thermal blanket is unknown to them.
 They just know.
 These thermal blankets are custom formed to fit over the heavily utilized and odd shaped ISS components for a custom fit.
 That is exactly what is seen.